dirigible-io/dirigible-io.github.io/help/getting_started.md

 2. Save the file (Ctrl+S for Windows, Command+S for Mac).

-The output changes immediately in the `Preview` tab.
+The output in the `Preview` view changes immediately.
 This is due to the default configuration of *auto-publish* on *save*.
 You can find more about this *dynamic* behavior in the concepts section: [Dynamic Applications](concepts_dynamic_applications.html)

 ### References

-* So far we saw how easy is to create and modify a RESTful service.
-More samples can be found [here](../samples/index.html).
+* So far we saw how easy it is to create and modify a RESTful service.
+You can find more samples [here](../samples/index.html).
-* If you would like to know more about how to write more complex services, you can go to the [API](../api/index.html) section.
+* If you would like to know more about how to write complex services, you can go to the [API](../api/index.html) section.
-* If you are curious what you can do with Eclipse Dirigible apart of writing server-side Javascript services, you can have a look at the [features](features.html) section.
+* If you are curious what you can do with Eclipse Dirigible apart from writing server-side Javascript services, you can have a look at the [features](features.html) section.
 * In case you are interested of modeling and generation features in the Low Code/No Code, you can read about [entity data models](concepts_entity_service.html) and [generation capabilities](concepts_generation.html).